 - Snow Means Death: As the village of Neinberg goes into a murderous rage, a blizzard descends.

 - 20 Minutes into the Future: Presumably that was the idea behind the "X" in the title.

-- War Is Hell: As the president of the USA grimly remarks, "This is a war without victory."
+- War Is Hell: As the US President grimly remarks, "This is a war without victory."

 - Watching the Sunset: On New Year's Eve.

-- While Rome Burns: Michael launches the warhead that destroys millions while heartbrokenly singing "Eidelweiss" and waiting to die.
+- While Rome Burns: Michael launches the warhead that destroys millions while heartbrokenly singing "Edelweiss" and waiting to die.

 - Laura also still sits behind the piano at the jazz bar in Tokyo after hearing that enemy jets are inbound, playing a mournful tune while thinking of Wataru.